avl/noatun/book/book.md

 often need correct time anyway for other purposes, such as validating certificates, correctly timestamping logs, achieving freshness conditions in cryptography, and many more.

+The noatun type representing time, `NoatunTime`, has a range from the year 1970 to the year 10000.

-## Avoid logical conflicts during Message::apply
+## Logical conflicts during Message::apply

 Noatun guarantees that all messages are applied in order.
 I.e, Noatun will call the `apply` method of the users `Message` type in timestamp order.
 If messages arrive